drupal-graphql/graphql/doc/mutations/README.md

 # Mutations

 In version 4 of Drupal GraphQL `Mutations` work a lot more similar to queries than they do in 3.x.
-Mutations are also technically Data producers which we already looked at.
+Mutations are called and return types are also resolved with Data producers which we already looked at.

-Lets create a mutation that creates a new article.
+Lets make a mutation that creates a new article.
 In this case it takes a data parameter that can have a `title` and a `creator` in order to set these fields when creating the new article if they have been provided.

 Similar to queries we can start by adding the necessary schema information, not only to register our new mutation but also provide type safety on all parameters as well.
 This mutation will return the newly created "Article".

 The code with all the demo queries and mutations in these docs can be found in [this repository](https://github.com/joaogarin/mydrupalgql).

 ## Add the schema declaration